-The Associate Dean of the Faculty for Academic Policy and Advising, appointed by the Dean of the Faculty/Vice President for Academic Affairs, is responsible for matters assigned by the Dean of the Faculty/Vice President for Academic Affairs, which typically include aspects of academic advising, student grants, graduate fellowships, internships,matters relating to the development and questions of implementation of the academic program, especially as it relates to students.
-The Associate Dean of the Faculty for Academic Policy and Advising addresses questions regarding academic policy, academic integrity, and curriculum development.
-The Office of Academic Advising, in collaboration with the Office of Student Academic Services, also provides support, and guidance to students considering academic program options, to students with academic distinction, aspects of academic advising, student grants, and to students experiencing academic problems, and serves as a liaison to assigned faculty committees experiential learning.
+The Associate Dean of the Faculty for Academic Policy and Advising, appointed by the Dean of the Faculty/Vice President for Academic Affairs, is responsible for matters assigned by the Dean of the Faculty/Vice President for Academic Affairs, which typically include matters relating to the development and implementation of the academic program, especially as it relates to students.
+The Associate Dean of the Faculty for Academic Policy and Advising addresses questions regarding academic policy, academic integrity, curriculum development, and aspects of academic advising, student grants, and experiential learning.

-The Registrar, the Director of the First-Year Experience, and the Director of Academic Advising, the Director of the Off-Campus Study and Exchange Program, the Director of the Opportunity Program, the Director of Moore Documentary Studies Collaborative, and the Student Academic Development Coordinator report directly to the Associate Dean of the Faculty for Academic Policy and Advising.
+The Registrar, the Director of the First-Year Experience, the Director of Academic Advising, the Director of the Off-Campus Study and Exchange Program, the Director of the Opportunity Program, the Director of Moore Documentary Studies Collaborative, and the Student Academic Development Coordinator report directly to the Associate Dean of the Faculty for Academic Policy and Advising.

-The Dean of the Faculty/Vice President for Academic Affairs appoints the Director of the First-Year Experience, who works with the Associate Dean of the Faculty/Vice President for Academic AffairsPolicy and Advising in staffing the Scribner Seminars and in addressing other academic and co-curricular activities for the entering class.
+The Dean of the Faculty/Vice President for Academic Affairs appoints the Director of the First-Year Experience, who works with the Associate Dean of the Faculty for Academic Policy and Advising in staffing the Scribner Seminars and in addressing other academic and co-curricular activities for the entering class.
 The Dean of the Faculty/Vice President for Academic Affairs appoints the Director of the Office of Off-Campus Study and Exchanges, who works with students wishing to study abroad and is responsible for monitoring all relevant programs and policies.
 The Dean of the Faculty/Vice President for Academic Affairs appoints the Director of Academic Advising, who implements the faculty-based advising system and provides guidance to students considering academic program options, to students with academic distinction, and to students experiencing academic problems.
 The Dean of the Faculty/Vice President for Academic Affairs appoints the Director of the Opportunity Program who oversees the development and implementation of Skidmore's HEOP and AOP programs.